-To implement the policy objectives of the RRF as set out in the Handbook, all filing requirements related to DSPs have been consolidated in Chapter 5 of the OEB's Filing Requirements for Electricity Distribution Rate Applications.
+To implement the policy objectives of the RRF as set out in the Handbook, all filing requirements related to DSPs have been consolidated in Chapter 5A of the OEB's Filing Requirements for Electricity Distribution Rate Applications.

-Filing a DSP with an application to the OEB will provide information to the OEB and interested stakeholders including, but not necessarily limited to, a distributor's:
+Filing a DSP with an application to the OEB will provide information to the OEB and interested stakeholders including, but not necessarily limited to, a distributor's: approach to evaluating its performance, management of its assets, and capital investment plans.

-- Asset related performance objectives and approach to evaluating its performance relative to those objectives - Approach to lifecycle asset management planning and the management of assetrelated operational and financial risk - Plan for capital-related expenditures over a five-year forecast period and the justification of these expenditures - Planned investments related to accommodating the connection of renewable energy generation (REG) - Planned investments for the development and implementation of the smart grid to support grid modernization and expenditures as required by legislation.7 Grid modernization involves investing in innovative solutions that make systems more efficient, reliable and cost effective and more prepared for technological changes, such as electric vehicles and distributed energy resources, and provide more customer choice.8
+- Asset related performance objectives and approach to evaluating its performance relative to those objectives - Approach to lifecycle asset management planning and the management of assetrelated operational and financial risk - Plan for capital-related expenditures over a five-year forecast period and the justification of these expenditures - Planned investments related to accommodating the connection of renewable energy generation (REG) - Planned investments for the development and implementation of the smart grid to support grid modernization and expenditures as required by legislation.8 Grid modernization involves investing in innovative solutions that make systems more efficient, reliable and cost effective and more prepared for technological changes,